NoRedInk/elm-style-guide/README.md

 When adding a new abstraction to Nri, announce it on slack and seek as much feedback as possible! this will be used in multiple places.

-Further breakdown of the module is subject to [How to Structure Modules for A Component](#how-to-structure-modules-for-a-component).
+Further breakdown of the module is subject to [How to Structure Modules for Reuse](#how-to-structure-modules-for-reuse).

 #### Examples
 - Common navigation header with configurable buttons